kenlukas/teractf/CTFs/teractf2025/Pwn-GoWithTheOverflow/README.md

 }
 ```

 Reviewing the source code, the first thing that pops out is that it uses `gets` to collect user input.
-This is extremely dangerous, if you don't believe me read the `gets` man page.
+This is extremely dangerous; if you don't believe me, read the `gets` man page.
 The buffer has space allocated for 30 characters.
 If the user adds more than that, it will start overwriting the stack.
-The next thing that catches my attention is that it sets a variable to 1337 and after the user input it checks if that is still the case.
+The next thing that catches my attention is that it sets a variable to 1337 and, after the user input, checks whether that is still the case.
 If it is, no flag.
-If it's not you get the flag.
+If it's not, you get the flag.
 This is a relatively easy buffer overflow.
 We need to add enough characters (32) in the input to overflow the buffer and overwrite the `blah` variable.

 ```sh